akave-ai/akave-docs/content/akave-sdk-cli/akavecli-wallet.md

 This shows all wallets stored in the keystore.

-## Import a Private Key
+### Import a Private Key

-If you have a private key (e.g., exported from MetaMask), you can import it:
+If you have a private key (e.g., exported from MetaMask), you can import it using:

 ```bash
 akavecli wallet import <wallet-name> <private-key>